You must use the agile approach to project management to build and run government digital services.

 With waterfall methods the process is sequential.
 You start by gathering requirements, making plans and going through procurement processes.
 You then design the product and build it.
 In the final stage you test and release it to the public.
 It’s only at this end stage that you get feedback and find out if it works for your users.
-You only have one chance to get each part of the project right, because you don’t return to earlier stages.
+You only have one chance to get each part of the project right, because you do not return to earlier stages.

 Agile takes a different approach.
 You do all these things - gathering requirements, planning, designing, building and testing - at the same time.
 You start small in the discovery and alpha phases.

-You research, prototype, test and learn about your users’ needs before you start building the real service in the beta phase.
+You research, prototype, gather data, test and learn about your users’ needs before you start building the real service in the beta phase.

-You only go live when you have enough feedback to show your service works for your users and meets their needs.
+You only go live when you have enough feedback and data to show your service works for your users and meets their needs.
 You continuously learn and improve to build a service that meets user needs.